Major League Soccer bans two former players for 'extensive gambling' on matches

 Former Major League Soccer players Derrick Jones and Yaw Yeboah have been banned for life for gambling on matches, the league announced Monday.

-Jones and Yeboah were placed on administrative leave in October 2025 pending a league review of potential rules violations.
+Jones and Yeboah were placed on administrative leave in October pending a league review of potential rules violations.
 Jones, 29, most recently played for the Columbus Crew, appearing in 23 games across 2024 and 2025.
-Yeboah, 28, was a teammate of Jones’ with the Crew before joining Los Angeles FC in 2025.
+Yeboah, 28, was a teammate of Jones’ with the Crew before he joined Los Angeles FC last year.

 They were placed on leave after the league received suspicious betting alerts through its partners.

 The MLS investigation uncovered “extensive gambling” by Jones and Yeboah over the 2024 and 2025 seasons, including on their own matches.
-During an October 2024 match, both players bet on Jones to receive a yellow card, according to the investigation.
-Jones did in fact receive the card.
+During an October 2024 match, both players bet on Jones to get a yellow card, according to the investigation.
+Jones did, in fact, receive the card.

-The investigation also concluded the players likely shared inside information with other bettors.
+The investigation also concluded the players most likely shared inside information with other bettors.

 In a statement, the Crew said it fully condemned the actions of Jones and Yeboah.